 Source: https://...YYYY-MM-DD - Topic Name"✓ company-overview: 2 docs (mission, about)" "✓ products-and-services: 3 docs (product overview, pricing, features)" "✓ competitive-landscape: 2 docs (competitor A, competitor B)" "..."

 "✅ Ingest complete.
 [N] documents now live in your knowledge base.
-Search already works — try asking the KB anything once we're done."
+Search already works — try asking the KB anything once we're done.
+(Each document is also being auto-tagged in the background, so topic filters will work out of the box.)"

 "Now I'm writing the questions we'll track — things potential customers would actually ask.
-These do double duty: they drive the content generation that's coming next, and they become your AI visibility questions so we can track how ChatGPT, Claude, etc. answer them over time."
+These do double duty: they drive the content generation that's coming next, and they become your AI visibility questions so we can track how ChatGPT, Claude, etc. answer them over time.
+I’m building the full evaluation set, not the bare minimum."

 senso prompts create --data '{